karlhulme/sengi/readme.md

 ### A Warehouse Document

 This document contains largely denormalised data.
+They have to build (a) directly in response to changes, or (b) periodically.

 Like the authoritative documents, they should be given a primary key of a single unique id.
 This ensures Sengi can still find, edit and remove individual records - however this won't be the common access pattern.